 Skills/Qualifications: Applicants should be creative problem solvers with directing, producing, and/or community organizing experience and have excelling writing, research, and communication skills.

-Overview: The Arts Admin Apprenticeship provides a unique opportunity to gain direct managerial insight and firsthand operational experience at a mid-size theatre.
+Overview: The Business Apprenticeship provides a unique opportunity to gain direct managerial insight and firsthand financial and operational experience at a mid-size theatre.
 The Apprentice will have the opportunity to learn from key decision-makers through direct mentorship with the Business Director, collaboration with the Management team, and by attending high level meetings alongside the General Manager and Executive Director.

-What You Will Do: The Arts Admin Apprentice works closely with Studio Theatre’s entire Management team assisting in daily tasks as well as long-term institutional projects.
-Opportunities and responsibilities include: introductory bookkeeping and accounting duties like Accounts Payable, Accounts Receivable, and daily cash management; regular financial reporting, and aiding in the preparation and execution of the annual financial audit as well as prepping and documenting during the budgeting process; supporting the Theatre’s Board of Trustees and attending all meetings of the full Board, as well as some committee meetings; running the daily operations of the office, and providing general admin support to all staff and visiting artists.
-The Apprentice will often work cross-departmentally, collaborating on budgets, hiring, wellness, and professional development programs.
+What You Will Do: The Business Apprentice works closely with Studio Theatre’s entire Management team assisting in daily tasks as well as long-term institutional projects.
+Opportunities and responsibilities include: introductory bookkeeping and accounting duties like Accounts Payable, Accounts Receivable, and daily cash management; regular financial reporting including aiding in the preparation of the annual financial audit as well as prepping and documenting during the budgeting process; supporting the Theatre’s Board of Trustees by attending all meetings of the full Board and supporting key committee meetings; and providing general admin support to all staff.
+The Apprentice will often work cross-departmentally, collaborating on budgets, hiring, culture, and professional development programs.

 Skills/Qualifications: Applicants should be able to work with budgets and numbers, organize and interpret data, and be able to handle confidential information.
 Prior experience with Microsoft Office (particularly Excel), and with working with a diverse group of people in a friendly manner desired.